 We Explain What Business Interuption Insurance Is

-Business interruption insurance covers the loss of income that a business suffers after a disaster such as closing of a business facility or outlet or for the time to rebuild after a disaster.
+Business interruption insurance covers the loss of income that a business suffers after a disaster such as closing a business facility or outlet or for the lost time to rebuild after a disaster.

-It differs from property insurance in that property insurance covers the physical damage to premises, a fitout and stock.
-Business interruption insurance covers the profits that would have been earned.
+It differs from property insurance.
+Property insurance covers the physical damage to premises, a fitout and stock.
+Business interruption insurance covers the lost profits and business income that would have been earned.
 It is designed to put a business in the same financial position it would have been in if no loss had occurred.

 What Does Busines Interruption Insurance Cover?

 Business interruption insurance can cover:

 - Lost profits that would have been earned, based on prior financial statements.

 - Operating expenses still being incurred by the damaged property.

 - Additional expenses associated with operating from a temporary location while the damaged property is being repaired.